The Raft, to be Left Aside

 Diamond Sutra and Alagaddupama Sutta

 The simile of the raft comes at least in two occasions of the Buddha’s teachings – first, in alagaddupama-sutta (The Sutra Expounding the Simile of Water Snake, a teaching from the Pali collection of the first turning teachings), and later, in vajracchedika-prajñā-pāramita-sūtra (The Perfection of Wisdom Sutra called the Diamond-cutter, also known as the Diamond Sutra, a Mahayana teaching of the second turning).
 The Sutra of the Water-snake simile explains the raft-like nature of dharma (teachings and path) in detail.
-Then, the Diamond Sutra takes it forward to explain that the reliance of any dharma (phenomenon) as a path is only raft-like and indicative.
+Then, the Diamond Sutra takes it forward to explain that the reliance of any dharma (phenomena, concepts, teachings, practices, etc.) as a path is only raft-like and indicative.
 Whatever can spoken and enumerated is only indicative.
 It is for leading to non-conceptual direct realization which is beyond expressions.

 The Tathagata teaches in alagaddupama-sutta (Water-snake Sutra),